 Whatever your tasting method, do the rest of us a favor.
 Save it for after you cut the cigar.
-Using a borrowed cutter on a cigar that is already coated in your saliva is hardly a gentleman thing to do.
+Using a borrowed cutter on a cigar that is already coated in your saliva is hardly a gentlemanly thing to do.

 Hold Your Calls

-Even in a social setting, atmosphere is everything for a good cigar.
+Even in a social setting, the atmosphere is everything for a good cigar.
 Blabbing on your cell phone is disrespectful to smokers around you.
 It’s also getting in the way of your own experience.
 Do the whole lounge a favor.
 Set your phone to vibrate and take important calls outside.

 Watch Your Ash